NCGRP/PCOMC/README.md

 This repo serves as an archive for the software PCOMC, described in Reeves, P. A., and C. M. Richards.
 2009.
 Accurate inference of subtle population structure (and other genetic discontinuities) using principal coordinates.
 PLoS ONE 4:e4269.

 The most important files are PCOMCmanual.pdf and PCOMC(MacOS10.6).zip.
-The latter contains the software.
+The latter contains the software executable.

+A functional (at the time of development) Xcode project can be found in ShortBusDev10.6.zip.